 The majority of them will provide answers to 90% of all inquiries, eliminating the need for excessive reliance on telephone agents.

 13. Up to $8 billion in savings are expected in savings through chatbot applications.

-This figure is from now until 2022.
+This figure was from 2022.
 Add more years, and savings could jump to tens of billions of dollars.

 14. Over half of the people on the web love chatbot, primarily for it being an option to get in touch with businesses regardless of time.
 Chatbots are usually available to take questions day and night, even when businesses are closed.

 15. Almost 90% of chatbot users view chatbots as acceptable to extremely helpful.

 This indicates that people will generally see them as a positive addition to businesses.
 The percentage won't radically decrease when more people regularly use them to complete purchases and make small transactions.

 16. According to 1/3 of consumers, chatbots should be a staple for customer interaction with businesses.